arielmission-space/PAOS/docs/source/user/aberration/index.rst

    :width: 1200
    :align: center

-   `PSFs from different aberrations and same SFE`
+   `Ariel Telescope exit pupil PSFs for different aberrations and same SFE`

-In this figure, the same Surface Form Error (SFE) of :math:`50 \ nm` root mean square (r.m.s.) is allocated to different aberrations, modeled as Zernike Polynomials.
+In this figure, the same Surface Form Error (SFE) of :math:`50 \ \textrm{nm}` root mean square (rms) is allocated to different optical aberrations.
 Starting from the top left panel (oblique Astigmatism), seven such simulations are shown, in ascending Ansi order.

-Each aberration differs in the impact on the Telescope optical quality: some (e.g. Coma) require a more stringent allocation to be compatible with the mission scientific requirements.
+Each aberration has a different impact on optical quality, requiring a detailed analysis to translate e.g. a scientific requirement on optical quality into a WFE allocation.

 .. _Surface roughness:

 Surface roughness
 -------------------

-Placeholder
+Optical elements exhibit surface roughness, i.e. medium to high frequency defects produced during manufacturing (e.g. using diamond turning machines).
+The resulting aberrations can be described as a zero-mean random Gaussian field with variance :math:`\sigma_{G}`.

+Surface roughness is not yet developed in the main `PAOS` code.